VARIOUS WAYS OF FINANCING THE BRINGING OF AN EMPLOYMENT TRIBUNAL CLAIM

 My experience is that it is always best to support an application for Legal Expenses Insurance with a Counsel’s written opinion (assuming that counsel is of the view that the claims more than a 51% prospects of success).
 This would make it fairly difficult for the insurers/their panel solicitors to reject a claim upon the merits.
 In this scenario insurers commonly send the papers to their appointed counsel for a second opinion upon the merits by the latter.

 You can perhaps understand that securing legal insurance cover may not be an easy task and frequently I am arguing with insurers to grant cover over some period.

-There is also a statutory right for a Claimant to choose his/her own solicitor once proceedings have been issued.
-My experience is that the information required by insurers in order to assess a claim, is the same as that which is filed with the Tribunal when beginning the claim process.
+There is also a statutory right for a Claimant to choose his or her solicitor once proceedings have been issued.
+My experience is that the information required by insurers to assess a claim is the same as that which is filed with the Tribunal when beginning the claim process.